stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 ```

 You can ask to retrieve the entity and the assignee information in the same request by adding `details=true` in the query parameters.
+In addition you can filter what property of the target entity you want to retrieve by adding `detailsPick=attr1`

 The result will look like this: